-Like most Medicare Advantage plans, Memorial Hermann Advantage plans provide you and your loved ones with additional benefits and, in some cases, also lower coverage costs.
-Additional benefits include, but are not limited to, $0 monthly premiums, prescription drug coverage, hearing aid and annual vision examination coverage, and a maximum cap on out-of-pocket costs.
+Like most Medicare Advantage plans, the Memorial Hermann Advantage HMO plan provides you with additional benefits and, in some cases, also lower coverage costs.
+Additional benefits include, but are not limited to, $0 monthly premiums, prescription drug coverage, dental benefits, hearing aid and annual vision examination coverage, and a maximum cap on out-of-pocket costs.

-Memorial Hermann Advantage (HMO & PPO) health plans are backed by the Memorial Hermann Health System — a trusted name in Houston health care for more than 100 years.
-With Memorial Hermann Advantage plans, you get a high level of care near where you live or work, because Memorial Hermann has numerous facilities throughout the city, including hospitals, imaging centers, specialty institutes and more.
+The Memorial Hermann Advantage HMO health plan is backed by the Memorial Hermann Health System — a trusted name in Houston health care for more than 100 years.
+With the Memorial Hermann Advantage HMO plan, you get a high level of care near where you live or work, because Memorial Hermann has numerous facilities throughout the city, including hospitals, imaging centers, specialty institutes and more.

-Enjoy the freedom of seeing many specialists you like without needing a referral from your primary care provider
+Enjoy the freedom of seeing any network specialists you like, without needing a referral from your primary care provider or family doctor.

 Wherever your travels take you, you’re covered for urgent or emergent care.

-Now that you know the major differences between Original Medicare and Medicare Advantage, you can take the next step and learn more about Memorial Hermann Advantage plans.
-You’ll also be able to compare our Medicare Advantage plans side-by-side, comparing the benefits and costs based on your medical and financial needs.
+Now that you know the major differences between Original Medicare and Medicare Advantage, you can take the next step and learn more about the Memorial Hermann Advantage HMO plan.